sebastienros/fluid/README.md

 Fluid is faster and allocates less memory than all other well-known .NET Liquid parsers.
 For parsing, Fluid is 30% faster than Scriban, allocating 3 times less memory.
-For rendering, Fluid is 3 times faster than Scriban, allocating 5 times less memory.
+For rendering, Fluid is slightly faster than Handlebars, 3 times faster than Scriban, but is allocating a few times less memory.
 Compared to DotLiquid, Fluid renders 10 times faster, and allocates 40 times less memory.

 ```